Alison Weir: Fiction

-Alison Weir has written two works on Eleanor of Aquitaine (pictured) - a non-fiction biography and a historical fiction novel.
+Weir has written two works on Eleanor of Aquitaine (pictured) – a non-fiction biography and a historical fiction novel.

 Weir wrote historical novels while a teenager, and her novel in the genre of historical fiction, Innocent Traitor, based on the life of Lady Jane Grey, was published in 2006.
 When researching Eleanor of Aquitaine, Weir realised that it would "be very liberating to write a novel in which I could write what I wanted while keeping to the facts".
 She decided to make Jane Grey her focus because she "didn't have a very long life and there wasn't a great deal of material".
 She found the transition to fiction easy, explaining, "Every book is a learning curve, and you have to keep an open mind.
 I am sometimes asked to cut back on the historical facts in my novels, and there have been disagreements over whether they obstruct the narrative, but I do hold out for the history whenever I can."

 Her second novel is The Lady Elizabeth, which deals with the life of Queen Elizabeth I before her ascent to the throne.
 It was published in 2008 in the United Kingdom and United States.
 Her next novel, The Captive Queen, was released in the summer of 2010.
 Its subject, Eleanor of Aquitaine, had been the subject of a non-fiction biography by Weir in 1999.

 Traitors of the Tower is a novella written by Weir and published on World Book Day 2010.
 Working with Quick Reads and Skillswise, Weir has recorded the first chapter as a taster and introduction to get people back into the habit of reading.
 Weir published The Marriage Game, a historical novel featuring Elizabeth I and Robert Dudley, 1st Earl of Leicester, in June 2014.

 In May 2016 her novel Katherine of Aragon, The True Queen was published, the first of a six-book series on the theme of Six Tudor Queens, each covering one of Henry VIII's six wives.
 The final novel in the series, Katharine Parr, The Sixth Wife was published in May 2021.